Echotengli/Echotengli.github.io/cv/cv-academic.md

 - **ASSA Best Student Poster Award**.
 Issued by Asian Social Simulation Association, Aug 2023
 - **Third Prize in the Excellent Paper Competition** of the First Annual Conference of the National Student Innovation and Entrepreneurship Practice Alliance and the Second Summit Forum on New Technology for Innovation and Entrepreneurship Practice, Dec 25, 2018
 - **Second Prize of the First National New Retail Entrepreneurship Competition**.
 Issued by China General Chamber of Commerce (CGCC) & Alibaba.com, Oct 2019
-- **Three times National Encouragement Scholarship, Outstanding undergraduate award, and Excellent graduation project award**
+- **Three times National Encouragement Scholarship, Outstanding undergraduate award, and Excellent graduation project award**.
+2016&ndash;2018

 ----------